 Take a look at our top tips for recognising trees and find out some fascinating factsExplore British trees

-Also known as wild garlic, this plant carpets the ground in areas of woodland across the UK giving off a distinctive odour of garlic.
+Also known as ramsons, this plant carpets the ground in areas of woodland across the UK giving off a distinctive odour of garlic.

 Scientific name: Allium ursinum

 Leaves: long, pointed and oval in shape with untoothed margins.
 Leaves grow from the plant base, from the bulb of the plant itself.
 Leaves have a garlic scent.

 Flowers: white in colour.
 Six petals make up a flower, with around 25 of these forming the rounded shaped flower cluster.
 Flowers are on leafless stalks.